How to document evidence of lease violations in multifamily buildings

 min read

-How to document evidence of rule violations in multifamily buildings
+How to document evidence of lease violations in multifamily buildings

 Have you ever had a tenant with a history of making excessive noise late at night––but had no procedure for documenting when exactly those episodes happened and what the outcomes were?